berlinplan/berlinplan.github.io/readme.md

 If 1 per Day Would pay.
 ------
+if you got this book on thr street

 For each book 100€ is needed to to get the Minimum wage of 12,5€ per hour.